 Doyan Wilfred notes that if you want people to share, you should give them a reason to do so.
 She recommends using a WordPress plugin like OnePress Social Locker to boost your Facebook, Twitter, and Google+ shares.

-15. Social Bookmarking
+#16.
+Social Bookmarking Sites

 To learn how to use Reddit to promote your blog, check out Neil Patel’s post below.

-16. Submit to Blog Directories
+#17.
+Submit to Blog Directories

-17. Join a Blog Community
+#18.
+Join a Blog Community

 Joining a blog community is a good start to your blogger outreach program.
 You’ll find that users just like you have created communities for people with common interests.

-• BizSugar (Business related articles)
+- BizSugar (Business related articles)

-• Manage WP (WordPress community)
+- Manage WP (WordPress community)

-• Kingged.com (This is a very engaged community!)*
+- Kingged.com (This is a very engaged community!)*

 *Suggested by David Leonhardt.

-Besides promoting your blog posts on your Facebook profile, you should start a Facebook page for your blog.
-Unfortunately Facebook reach is low and it’s become a Pay to Play network.
+Besides promoting your blog posts on your Facebook page, you should start a Facebook Group for your blog readers.
+Facebook Groups actually give you better reach on Facebook.

-19. Implement Facebook Authorship
+#20.
+Implement Facebook Authorship

 The BuzzSumo and Moz study also found that people tend to share content that looks trustworthy.
 They recommend having a byline at the beginning of every post, and a bio at the end to make your content look trustworthy.

 This will display your author byline, link it to your Facebook profile, and help you grow your audience by helping people follow you on Facebook.
 It’s a small action that can help create trust in your blog readers.

 David Leonhardt recommends pinning a post to the top of your profiles, on both Twitter and Google Plus.
 This can either be a post of your most recent blog post, or a post inviting people to join you elsewhere to build up your following.

 Christopher Benitez recommends creating multiple Twitter accounts to amplify reach.
 Aside from your business Twitter handle, create multiple Twitter accounts using different emails.

 Once you have built a substantial following, you can promote your blog posts there.
 This way, you create more opportunities for your post to be seen by other Twitter users.

 To make managing and sharing posts on your multiple Twitter account much easier, he suggests you use Buffer to manage all your accounts there.

-If you can overlook the fact that this is slightly black-hat, you will benefit from the amplification you get from this method.
+If you can overlook the fact that this is a slightly black-hat technique, you will benefit from the amplification you get from this method.

-Cross-post your Pinterest Pins on Twitter and invite followers on your other social networks to follow you on Pinterest.
+Create Pinterest boards to categorize your Pins and allow other users to add pins to your boards.
+Invite followers on your other social networks to follow you on Pinterest.

-You can also build a significant following on LinkedIn, independent from your blog subscribers.
+You can also build a significant following on LinkedIn, independent of your blog subscribers.
 These followers will be notified every time you publish a post on LinkedIn.